ArchitPandey/aws-resources/ebs/ebs-volume.md

 - Since EBS volumes attach to an EC2 instance, they are bound to a specific availability zone.
 So an EBS volume create in US-east-1a can only attach to EC2 instances in US-east-1a.
 - We can have one/ multiple EBS volumes attach / mount to single EC2 instance.
 We can also have multiple EC2 instances mount same EBS volume.
 - To move data between instances in different AZs, we need to take snapshot of the EBS volume in first AZ and then we can spin up another EBS volume in second AZ and attach it to an EC2 instance in that AZ.

+#### EBS Volume Snapshot
+- We can take backup of an EBS instance by taking a snapshot.
+This snapshot can then be used to spin up another EBS instance in a different availability zone.